What is Sales Force Automation?

-Sales force automation (SFA) or sales automation means using sales automation software and creating workflows to make sales management smoother for everyone involved.
-The point of sales automation is to simplify the sales process and reduce the amount of manual, repetitive tasks for sales reps.
+Sales force automation (SFA) means using sales automation software and creating workflows to make sales management smoother for everyone involved.
+The point of sales force automation is to simplify the sales process and reduce the amount of manual, repetitive tasks for sales reps.

 It makes contact management, opportunity management and task management easier by having the complete history and data of your interactions with a customer stored in one place.
 It also keeps track of sales leads and helps with setting up reminders and notifications.

 But we’re only getting started here, so are you sitting comfortably?
 Grab a snack or two, and let’s dive into the world of sales force automation. 🏊♂️

 Whether an SFA system and a CRM system is the same thing is a question that’s regularly searched on Google.
 SFA systems can be (and often are) incorporated into CRM (customer relationship management) systems, but don’t get the two confused.

 CRM software helps you manage and analyze data and customer interactions throughout the entire customer lifecycle with the goal of keeping existing customers happy.